Water Resource Optimisation

 To guide decisions about managing flows to the Coorong, improved modelling tools are being developed to forecast how the environment will respond to different decisions, and how much water will be available from the River Murray and the South East.
 Targeted monitoring is needed to inform these tools, ensure they are accurate and support water managers to get the best results from the water available.

-An improved network of monitoring devices is being installed to continuously measure water quality, flow rates, depth and temperature, as well as weather conditions across the Coorong.
-The data collected from these monitoring devices will feed into a new online tool that will also capture information on weather conditions, ecological modelling and historical monitoring data, and will help water managers to get the best results with the water available.
+An improved network of monitoring devices has been installed to continuously measure water quality, flow rates, depth and temperature, as well as weather conditions across the Coorong.
+The data collected from these monitoring devices will feed into a new online tool that enables the results of ecological modelling and historical monitoring data to support water managers achieve better outcomes with the water available.

-A historical record of the volume and timing of water releases through the barrages, and the conditions, monitoring data, and ecological modelling that the decision was based on will be available to the community through a new online portal.
-This is expected to be available in the first half of 2022.
+A historical record of the volume and timing of water releases through the barrages as well as relevant information regarding the conditions and monitoring data that the decision was based on will be available to the community through a new online portal.
+This is expected to be available in the second half of 2022.